Go play with your friends!

 I was a categorizer.
 I ran away from the term friendship for far too long.
 Yes, I have good friends.
 But other people were acquaintances.
 Work chums.
 Drinking buddies.
 Pals.

 Definitions create limitations.
 Limitations create obstacles.
-This Merriam-Webster definition of friend will show you just how wide the umbrella of friendship can be.
+The umbrella of friendship covers a wide territory.
 Remain open to the possibilities.

-Not every friend will be the one you call at three in the morning for help.
+Not every friend will be one you call at three in the morning for help.
 Not every friend makes an equally deep imprint on your life.
 No one person or couple can match every one of your friendship criteria.
 What matters most is a shared set of common values.
-(For more on the importance of shared common values, click on the video at the top of this article).

 Choose to do the work.